 But it doesn’t stop there.

-When the lead converted a few weeks later, Ruler scrapes the revenue data from your CRM and attributes it to the correct channels, campaigns and keywords in your marketing analytics.
+When the lead converts a few weeks later, Ruler scrapes the revenue data from your CRM and attributes it to the correct channels, campaigns and keywords in your marketing analytics.

 It means you get a true oversight of what in your marketing arsenal is working to bring in revenue, not just conversions.

 Want to get started with Ruler Analytics?
 Book a demo with our team to find out how you can access all the lead and revenue data you’ve been missing.
 Or, learn more by reading our complete guide to call tracking and our guide to marketing attribution.